ePrivacy Regulation 2021 Update: 12 Key Takeaways for Businesses

 The latest ePrivacy Regulation draft has been proposed by the Portuguese Presidency of the EU Council that began on Jan 1, 2021.

 An interesting fact is that it is the 14th overall draft tabled for approval.
-You can check out the other previous drafts here.

 Notably, the ePrivacy Regulation 2021 draft proposal makes the text simple and shows significant alignment with the GDPR (General Data Protection Regulation).